ZachBeta/DOOM.rb/RULES.md

 - Log performance data at appropriate intervals

 ## Feature-Specific Guidelines

+### OpenGL and GLFW3 Implementation
+- Follow the phased approach outlined in `RENDERER_PLAN.md`
+- Use modern OpenGL (3.3+) with shader-based rendering
+- Implement proper GLFW3 callback handling for events
+- Use VBOs and VAOs for efficient geometry rendering
+- Implement proper texture management with OpenGL texture objects
+- Follow the migration strategy in `RENDERER_PLAN.md` for incremental improvements

 ### WAD File Parsing
 - Follow vanilla DOOM WAD format specifications